I grow marijuana, use it, love it, and advocate it. I’ve long been an activist for total marijuana legalization.

 When I look back on my high school years, I remember that teenagers who got into heavy alcohol use were far more damaged than those of us who were chronic stoners.

-Prescription drugs, even when used as directed, can also be very dangerous and habit-forming.
+Prescription drugs, even when used as directed, can be very dangerous and habit-forming.

 Anti-depressants come with a “black box” warning that adolescents could develop increased suicidal or even violent tendencies from the pharmaceuticals.

-But while marijuana never killed anyone and is far more benign than other substances teenagers experiment with, heavy cannabis use negatively affects the brains and personality development of children, teenagers, and even some young adults.
+But even though marijuana never killed anyone and is far more benign than other substances teenagers experiment with, heavy cannabis use negatively affects the brains and personality development of children, teenagers, and even some young adults.

 When you get to be about 21 years old and your brain development is mostly complete, you can probably start enjoying marijuana and it won’t create brain changes that negatively impact your neurology and personality.